columbia-pilf/columbia-pilf.github.io/__HOW_TO_USE_THIS_THING.md

 The files are in a special format called markdown---the editor will help you with this.

 ## Saving your changes
 When you are done making changes, click on the "save" icon to the right.
-Then email richard.marmorstein@gmail.com to tell him to publish the changes.

 Probably, the save won't work the first time you try.
+On the bottom right corner, there will be a little green icon about "authorizing github".
+You should click it.

+This will take you to the github.com.
+You will need to create an account.
+After you have created the account and authorized "prose.io", then the save button should work.

+After you save your change, email richard.marmorstein@gmail.com to tell him to publish the changes.

 ### How to make a new tab.
 Click 'create a new file'.
 Then, at the top of the file put something like